Office Chair Lumbar Support: Types & Benefits

 2. Fixed Lumbar Support

-Fixed lumbar supports are not adjustable to different shapes or body sizes.
-They are usually found in low-budget office chairs that offer basic comfort to the user.
 The main advantage of it is the price; it is cheap and also offers more comfort than traditional office chairs that do not have lumbar support.
 Avoid fixed lumbar supports when choosing an ergonomic chair if you have a sensitive back.

 3. External Lumbar Support

 If you have a chair that does not have any form of lumbar support, you can use external lumbar support to fill that void.
-There are ergonomically designed external lumbar support with varied sizes and shapes that you can purchase should you need support for your lower back on your office chair.
+There are ergonomically designed external lumbar supports with varied sizes and shapes that you can purchase should you need support for your lower back on your office chair.

-Similar to purchasing an external lumber support cushion, you could use small hand-made head pillows or cushions as lumbar support.
+Similar to purchasing an external lumber support cushion, you could use small handmade head pillows or cushions as lumbar support.
 This is a DIY approach and is mostly not recommended since the effectiveness of the support they provide is most often very low.

 4. Dynamic Lumbar Support